What Is Plus-Minus In Ice Hockey? NHL Stats

 How Are Plus-Minus Points Awarded In Hockey

 The nature of awarding plus-minus in ice hockey (+/-) is different from the regular stats.
-Here are how the stats are allocated.
+Here is how the stats are allocated.

-However, if the player is on the ice when an even-strengthed or short-handed team scores a goal against them, he earns a minus point (-1).
+However, if the player is on the ice when an even-strength or short-handed team scores a goal against them, he earns a minus point (-1).

 Scenarios Of Plus Minus In Ice Hockey

-To understand how plus-minus is calculated in ice hockey, I’ll make a scenario for most of the possibilities.
+To better understand how plus-minus is calculated in ice hockey, I’ll create a scenario for the majority of the possible outcomes.

-Let’s say a game starts up between the Bruins and the Panthers and in the first period, Pastrnak (right winger for the Bruins) scores a goal during first period when they are on a power play, here is what their plus-minus stat will say:
+Let’s assume a game between the Bruins and the Panthers begins, and in the first period, Pastrnak (right winger for the Bruins) scores a goal while on a power play.
+Here is what their plus-minus stat will be:

-This is because the goal was scored while they are on the power play.
+This is because the goal was scored while they were on the power play.

-Moving on, let’s say 10 minutes into the second period and Matthew Tkachuk (left winger in of the Panthers) scores a goal against the Bruins while the Bruins are on a power play, here is what the plus-minus stats of the Florida Panthers will read:
+Moving on, suppose 10 minutes into the second period, Matthew Tkachuk (left winger of the Panthers) scores a goal against the Bruins while the Bruins are on a power play.
+Here are the Florida Panthers’ plus-minus stats:

-This is because they are shorthanded when they scored a goal against the Bruins.
+This is because they were shorthanded when they scored a goal against the Bruins.

 (Bruins- Panthers) | Bruins (+/-) |